 This document is primarily to put a wholesale house under contract.
 It outlines all the terms of the agreement between the home seller and the wholesaler.
 It includes details such as:

 - Seller and buyer information

 The assignment clause is critical.
 This is what helps the wholesaler assign the ‘Purchase Agreement’ to another investor—the actual property buyer.
 In other words, it gives the wholesaler the authority to transfer the right to purchase the property to another party.
 So, the wholesaler actually completes the deal without owning the property or investing in it.

 The next step to putting a wholesale house under contract is to find qualified buyers.
 Qualified buyers have funds readily available to make a purchase.
 Upon finding a buyer interested in making the purchase, the wholesaler assigns/sells the Purchase Agreement to them.
 This is done with a simple and one-page document known as an Assignment Agreement.

 Understanding the Assignment Agreement for Real Estate Wholesaling

 The Assignment Agreement is basically a document that allows the wholesaler to assign the contract to the buyer.
 It legally transfers all of the wholesaler rights to the actual buyer.
-Furthermore, it also releases the wholesaler from any kind of liability or obligation pertaining to property sale.
-It does this by substituting Assignee/actual buyer in their place.
+Furthermore, it also releases the wholesaler from any kind of liability or obligation pertaining to the property sale.
+It does this by substituting the Assignee/actual buyer in their place.